skeller88/aws-terraform-bootstrap/README.md

 parameter with the name 'secret'.
 Save it as a "SecureString".

 ## Remote access via bastion host

-### Add your local IP address to the allowed IP addresses of the VPC
-An AWS help desk recommended way to enable access to the bastion host from your local machine is to go to [the VPC console](https://us-west-1.console.aws.amazon.com/vpc/home?region=us-west-1#vpcs) and add a CIDR block containing your IP address to the VPC settings.

 ### ssh to bastion host
 Before ssh'ing to the RDS instance, try ssh'ing to the bastion host.
 `bastion_ec2_public_address` is output to the terminal by Terraform.
 Copy it and modify the script below: